BitsOfAByte/Py-Vending-CLI/README.md

 # python-cli-vendingmachine
-A quick hack together to test Python and SQL knowledge for an assignment.
-This codebase is a horry story to look at, trust me.
+A hack-together vending machine written in Python for use in the CLI.

+## Features
+- User Authentication
+- Balance stored in a database
+- Hashed password storage

 ## Running
 1. Install Python3
 2. Go to the root directory of the project
-3. python3 main.py
+3. Run `python3 main.py`